On Primes of Ordinary and Hodge-Witt Reduction: Introduction

-Some parts of this paper were mostly written while the author was at, or visiting, the Tata Institute of Fundamental Research and support and hospitality of the institute is gratefully acknowledged.
-We also thank Vikram Mehta for conversations.
-We thank C.~S.~Rajan for many conversations and also for allowing us to include our previously unpublished joint results here.
-We would also like to thank Karl Schwede and Kevin Tucker, organizers of the 2011 AIMS workshop on ``Relating test ideals and multiplier ideals'' for giving me an opportunity to speak on results of \cite{joshirajan01}.
-We decided to revise the unpublished sections of \cite{joshirajan01} because of this workshop and the support and hospitality of AIMS is gratefully acknowledged.
-I thank the anonymous referee for suggesting a number of improvements and also for pointing out a mistake in the earlier version of Proposition~\ref{p:almost-completely-split} (I had claimed a stronger assertion than what is now proved--but this is quite adequate for what is needed here) and for a careful reading of the manuscript.
+\Cref{se:k3-ord} was written while I was visiting, the Tata Institute of Fundamental Research (a very long time ago) and support and hospitality of the institute is gratefully acknowledged.
+I thank Vikram Mehta for conversations during that period.
+I thank C.~S.~Rajan for conversations and for allowing us to include our previously unpublished joint results here.
+I would also like to thank Karl Schwede and Kevin Tucker, organizers of the 2011 AIMS workshop on ``Relating test ideals and multiplier ideals'' for giving me an opportunity to speak on results of \cite{joshi00a-arxiv-version}.
+We decided to revise the unpublished sections of \cite{joshi00a-arxiv-version} because of this workshop and the support and hospitality of AIMS is gratefully acknowledged.

+It is a pleasure to thank the Referee for spotting errors, inadequacies of the previous version(s) and suggesting corrections, a number of improvements and \Cref{ex:ab-fourfold}.